How To Make A Hit And Run Compensation Claim

-If you or anyone else involved have been injured following a hit and run accident you should call 999 immediately, you can also alternatively you can call 111 or 112 depending on your phone signal.
+If you or anyone else involved has been injured following a hit and run accident you should call 999 immediately.
+Alternatively, you can call 111 or 112 depending on your phone signal.

 At the scene, you should try to gather as much evidence as possible including the driver’s car registration number if possible, any witnesses’ details including their name, contact details and address, also any photos you or any witnesses could take with your phone or camera will be significant for your compensation claim.

 A hit and run accident should also be reported to the police as soon as possible or within 5 days of the accident, as you will need to do this to make your claim for compensation.

 The Motor Insurers’ Bureau (MIB) is the company that we will seek to get the funds for your hit and run accident, in the occurrence we cannot trace down the driver, or if the driver is uninsured.

-If you or someone you care for has been involved in a hit and run road traffic accident and you wish to go ahead with a compensation claim, you are going to need some legal advice.
+If you or someone you care for has been involved in a hit and run road traffic accident and you wish to go ahead with a hit and run claim, you may need some legal advice.

-When you contact us, we will arrange a No Win No Fee counselling session for you.
+When you contact us, we will review your case for free without any obligation on your part to proceed.
 During this session, we will be asking you some questions which may include:

 - When was the accident?